-The benefits of AMR centre around accuracy and automation
+The benefits of AMI centre around accuracy and automation

 Remote control through real-time data